mtesauro/ut-cs-361/README.md

 # ut-cs-361
-Course material for University of Texas, Computer Science Department course CS 361 - Introduction to Computer Security
+This repo holds various course material CS 361 - Introduction to Computer Security at the University of Texas, Computer Science Department.

+The 'official' course page for this class is at https://www.cs.utexas.edu/courses/361-introduction-computer-security